MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ## Filter by date

-By default, the **Analytics** page shows the last 7 days, but you can select a custom date range or choose from other pre-selected ranges in the **Date** filter.
+By default, the **Analytics** page shows the last 7 days, but you can select a custom date range or choose from other pre-selected ranges by using the **Date** filter.

 ![Screenshot of filter by date.](media/analytics-filter-by-date.jpg "Screenshot of filter by date")